lsrcz/grisette-popl23-artifact/README.md

 The Table 2-5 in our paper are directly copied from the generated latex code.

 **Expected output should looks like**:
 Note that the following output are collected from the docker container and is slightly different from the output in the paper.
-You should expect similar minor differences when you run the script on your system.
+You should expect similar minor differences when you run the script on your system with modern hardwares.

 ```latex
 \begin{tabular}{lrrrrrrrrrrrrrrrrrrrrr}